How to use greenhouse gases

 It is no secret that our planet is in danger.
 We’ve been over this.
 Again and again.

 It is self – evident that we need to utilise our resources, power, tools and education as individuals and as groups and act towards our environmental survival.

-A research group from the University of Surrey, led by our very own Dr Kelly Kousi, has secured a grant with the support of The Henry Royce Institute, to work on materials development making our survival on planet Earth, in the long term, possible.
+A research group from the University of Surrey, led by our very own Dr Kelly Kousi, has secured a couple of grants with the support of The Henry Royce Institute and the Royal Society of Chemistry, to work on materials development making our survival on planet Earth, in the long term, possible.
 They employ a novel synthesis method that promises to produce catalysts with high activity and selectivity in a single step!
 Let’s dive into the more technical part of it, and see Kelly’s view on the project.

 ‘We consume a lot; food, clothes, traveling.
 And this results inevitably in more and more emissions.
 Mainly of carbon dioxide (CO2), one of the primary culprits of the greenhouse effect that causes our planet to warm up.